Was the film actually shot in Lokhandwala?

 We were going to shoot the whole film at the Swati building in Lokhandwala where the actual incident happened in 1991.
 However we couldn't do that so we erected a set worth 50 lakhs in Filmcity which had 7 building and roads and trees and made it look exactly like how Swati building was in 1991.
 We shot certain parts in the Dahisar market where it was easier for us to shoot.

-stuck to the realistic treatment for the film or glamorized it for
+Have you stuck to the realistic treatment for the film or glamorized it for cinematic effect?

 I haven't glamorized it but have worked on the look.
 The treatment of story-telling is realistic and there are no gizmos.